 If you have been asked for references, they must be on the University of Hull reference form or company letter-headed paper with an official stamp.
 References from family or friends are not accepted.

-Most courses require one academic reference.
-Applications for MBA also need an employment reference.
+Those courses which require a reference will normally require an academic reference.
+Applications for MBA and NEBOSH programmes, also need an employment reference.
 University of Hull graduates progressing to postgraduate study do not generally need to provide references.